RyuhoKikuchi/RioBot/README.md

 ![DayNightMap](https://user-images.githubusercontent.com/60661447/155037805-4cfe1e3b-e979-4f8b-8a45-b048acd06100.gif)

 Currently, the algorithm to find terminator uses Sequential Search.
-Because the algorithm is inefficient and takes minutes to calculate, like Binary Search will be implemented in future.
 Do not hesitate to inform me for better algorithms.

 Thank you